8d1h/IntersectionTheory/docs/src/morphisms.md

 i = hom(D, PxP, [D.O1, D.O1])
 pushforward(i, D(1)) # the class of the diagonal
 ```
+The diagonal is a special case of `graph`: it is the graph of the identity
+morphism (see below).
 #### A "non-algebraic" example
 Here is an example to illustrate what can go wrong when we try to pushforward
 "non-algebraic" classes, i.e., classes that are not present.